iamfelix-s/ResponsiveWeb/README.md

 This copyright notice and usage policy may be updated from time to time to reflect changes in the law or the operation of your website.
 Users are encouraged to review this page regularly for any updates or changes.

-By using ITC's, you agree to comply with the terms and conditions outlined in this copyright notice.
+By using ITC's / GenerativeAI, you agree to comply with the terms and conditions outlined in this copyright notice.
 Failure to adhere to these terms may result in legal action.